bryanyaggi/dmce/README.md

+# MEEN 696: Carrier Pigeon UAV

+The project is implemented from a fork of the DMCE project described below.
+The pigeon is compatible with the frontier and dmcts planners or any planner for which the robots share plans.
+The pigeon is only useful if communication is restricted (`restrictComms:=true`).

+An additional launch parameter is included:
+`pigeonDocked`: pigeon is enabled if false and disabled if true.
+Default is **false**.

+Example launch command: `roslaunch dmce_sim demo.launch restrictComms:=true plannerType:=frontier nRobots:=2`

 # DMCE: Decentralised Monte Carlo Exploration

 This project is an implementation of the multi-robot planning strategy proposed in **"Decentralised Multi-Robot Exploration using Monte Carlo Tree Search"**, published at the IROS 2023 conference.
 It is implemented in C++ with the framework provided by ROS Noetic.
 See the [demo video](https://youtu.be/3RfDq8wlnPI).